splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 **Delete invoice and payment**

-- If an invoice is paid in one payment (payment amount is equal to the total invoice amount), that payment will be deleted along with the invoice deletion;

-- If an **invoice is paid by more than one payment, that invoice cannot be deleted until all related payments are deleted**;
+- If the invoice is paid in one payment (payment amount is equal to the total invoice amount) or invoice is paid by more than one payment, such **invoice cannot be deleted until all related payments are deleted**

 ![image](related_payments.png)

-- To check the payments which are related to the paid invoice, choose `All invoices` under customer's finance documents tab, find the necessary invoice in the table and in the **Payment** column, next to the invoice item, click on three dots to **Show all** payments.
+- To **check the payments which are related to the paid invoice**, choose `All invoices` under customer's finance documents tab, find the necessary invoice in the table and in the **Payment** column, next to the invoice item, click on three dots to **Show all** payments.

 ![image](inv_due_amount3.png)